albertopuentes/small-side-projects/readme.md

         Acquire - sample muni trade history from db Clean - use Regex/pd.to_datetime to reformat timestamp objects delete unnecessary features
+        Explore
+            - identify discrepencies and anomalies in trade history
-        Explore - match Buys/Sells by cusip and recreate P&L monthly flows
+            - match Buys/Sells by cusip and recreate P&L monthly flows
                 - on a cash basis
                 - on an accrual basis